 It is the P.I.’s responsibility to ensure documents are properly routed.

-Only the LCSC authorizing officials, Tony Fernandez or Chet Herbst, can sign an agreement or contract on behalf of LCSC, and require all grant documents to pass through the OGC prior to applying a signature.
+Only the LCSC authorizing officials, President and/or Vice President of Financial Affairs, can sign an agreement or contract on behalf of LCSC, and require all grant documents to pass through the OGC prior to applying a signature.

-All award letters and funding arrangements (check, contact information, etc.) should be forwarded to Sarah Reaves in the Grants Office for processing.
-Upon receipt, the Grants Office will contact grant administrators to establish a new account for the grant and an analysis and invoicing schedule (if applicable.)
+All award letters and funding arrangements (check, contact information, etc.) should be forwarded to the Grants and Contracts Office for processing.
+Upon receipt, the Grants and Contracts Office will contact grant administrators to establish a new account for the grant and an analysis and invoicing schedule (if applicable.)